mysql-net/MySqlConnector/README.md

 dotnet test tests\MySqlConnector.Tests
 ```

-To run the side-by-side tests, see [the instructions](tests/README.md).
+To run the integration tests, see [the instructions](tests/README.md).

 ## Goals